izgzhen/iris-coq/ProofMode.md

 - `iModIntro mod` : introduction of a modality.
 The type class `FromModal` is used to specify which modalities this tactic should introduce.
-Instances of that type class include: later, except 0, basic update and fancy update, persistently, affinely, plainly, absorbingly, absolutely, and relatively.
+Instances of that type class include: later, except 0, basic update and fancy update, persistently, affinely, plainly, absorbingly, objectively, and subjectively.
   The optional argument `mod` can be used to specify what modality to introduce in case of ambiguity, e.g. `⎡|==> P⎤`.
 - `iAlways` : a deprecated alias of `iModIntro`.